 If you or a person you love has been the victim of excessive Taser use by an overzealous police officer, the knowledgeable legal team at The Zeiger Firm is ready to help.
 Our legal team will review the circumstances of your arrest and may bring a claim or lawsuit directly against the arresting officer, the police department, and/or the municipality where the incident occurred.

-We work with clients throughout Philadelphia and the surrounding counties.
-To schedule a free consultation and case evaluation with our federal civil rights lawyers, call us at (215) 546-0340 or contact us online today to learn more.
+Our Philadelphia police brutality lawyers litigate federal cases that arise in the Eastern District of Pennsylvania, which encompasses the following counties: Berks, Bucks, Chester, Delaware, Lancaster, Lehigh, Montgomery, Northampton, and Philadelphia.
+To schedule a free consultation and case evaluation with our federal civil rights lawyers, call us at (215) 712-1758 or contact us online today to learn more.